You've got questions. I've got answers.

 That said, I never want travel costs to be a barrier to care.
 If this is a concern for you and your child, please don’t hesitate to reach out—I'm always open to having a conversation to explore options.

-• At this time, I operate as a private pay practice and do not directly bill insurance.
 However, I’m happy to provide a superbill—a detailed receipt of services—that you can submit to your insurance provider for possible reimbursement, depending on your out-of-network benefits.

 • A superbill is a detailed receipt of services that I can provide after your sessions.
 It includes important information such as the type of service, dates of service, billing codes, and provider details.
 You can submit this document to your insurance provider to request possible reimbursement, depending on your specific out-of-network benefits.